brianSalk/sql_or_sequal/README.md

 	*client_id, client_secrete, user_agent, username, password* \
 and set each to its appropriate value \
 ### Examples
+#### search 300 submissions in sql and programminghumor, also print a chart of the data
 python sql\_or\_sequal -s 'sql+programminghumor' -l 300 --chart